hyotang666/trivial-formatter/README.md

 => ""
 ```

+#### CCL
-CCL is not supported due to backquote works in readtime.
+CCL is not recommended due to backquote works in readtime.
+If your project does not have backquote, trivial-formatter will work fine.

 ```lisp
 #+ccl